 Meet Our Tutors

-City Kid Tutors provides students, ages 2-12, with individualized instruction that is tailored to meet the needs of the child.
+City Kid Tutors provides students, ages 2-grade 12, with individualized instruction that is tailored to meet the needs of the child.
 All of our teachers hold a Masters in Education, have three or more years of classroom teaching experience, and are considered highly effective teachers and leaders in their schools.
-Our tutors have experience teaching the core curricula used in NYC classrooms, including Teachers College Reading & Writing Project, Engage NY, and Investigations.
+Our tutors have experience teaching the core curricula used in NYC classrooms, as well as with test prep (Gifted & Talented, NY State Exams, ISEE, OLSAT, NNAT, SSAT, and SAT).
 In addition, City Kid Tutors have received degrees from top universities, including Columbia, Harvard, and UC Berkeley, and have completed the NYS teacher certification program.

 May is a distinguished upper grade teacher who has spent the past eight years building a love of learning in more than 350 students.
 She graduated from the University of Minnesota in 2009 as an Elementary Education major and Spanish minor.
 She also holds Master's degrees in both Elementary Education and Literacy Education.
 As a life-long learner, she values the professional development provided by Teacher's College Reading and Writing Project in which she has been participating for the past six years.
 Because of her extensive knowledge around literacy, she has served as a mentor teacher and facilitated professional development for colleagues.
 As an educator, May believes in building a strong positive rapport with each child, identifying their unique learning needs, and differentiating instruction to best meet those needs.
 She also makes learning relevant and authentic for her students by making real life connections and bringing in resources that pique students' interests.
 This is her second year tutoring with City Kid!

 Melanie is a dedicated and passionate teacher with more than five years experience working with students from 1st to 5th grades.
 She has supported a wide range of students with varying abilities and needs.
 Melanie graduated from Syracuse University with a Bachelor’s degree in Selective Studies in Education with a minor in Disability Studies.
-Melanie has experience working with many different curricula, including Teachers College Reading & Writing Project, Cognitively Guided Instruction, TERC Investigations, and Engage NY.
+Melanie has experience working with many different curricula, as well as with preparing students for the New York State exams.
 She continually engages in professional development to continue to grow and expand her repertoire as a teacher.
 Currently, Melanie is serving as the 5th grade math leader in her school.
 Melanie is recognized in her school community for her patience, creativity, and commitment to differentiating her instruction to meet the individual needs and interests of her students.

 Lauren is a passionate teacher of younger students and has a great deal of experience working in the lower elementary grades.
 She hold a Master’s degree in Childhood Education from SUNY Cortland and is NYS certified to teach both Early Childhood Education (Birth-2nd Grades) and students with disabilities (Grades 1-6).
 Lauren has been teaching for over five years and currently teaches 2nd grade in Sunset Park, Brooklyn.
 Throughout her teaching career, Lauren has worked with students with varying abilities ranging from kindergarten to fifth grade and developed a strong passion for helping build the foundational skills students need to be successful.
 Lauren is well known by her students and colleagues for the positive attitude she brings to her work.
 In her free time, Lauren enjoys watching movies, spending time with friends and family and trying out new restaurants in the city!
 Lauren loves working with City Kid Tutors and City Kid Explorers Summer Camp and has happily been a part of the team since 2017!